The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

 \section{Upper Bound on\texorpdfstring{\\}{ }Revenue-Approximation Complexity}

-In this \lcnamecref{upper-bound}, we prove our main result, \cref{cne-upper-bound}, which states that $C(n,\varepsilon)$ is finite for every number of items~$n\in\NN$ and $\varepsilon>0$, and moreover, that~$C(n,\varepsilon)\le(\nicefrac{n}{\varepsilon})^{O(n)}$.
-The proof proceeds in four steps. \cref{upper-bound-overview-sec} provides a rough overview of the proof strategy, \cref{no-two-high-sec,expensive-exc-sec,expensive-trim-sec,cheap-disc-sec} provide the formal details of each of the four steps of the proof, and \cref{connect-dots-sec} connects the dots by combining the four steps.
+In this \lcnamecref{upper-bound}, we prove our main result, \cref{cne-upper-bound}, which states that $C(n,\varepsilon)$ is finite for every number of items~$n\in\NN$ and $\varepsilon>0$, and moreover, that~$C(n,\varepsilon)\le\bigl(\frac{\log n}{\varepsilon}\bigr)^{O(n)}$.
+To somewhat ease presentation and to emphasize which elements in the proof are used for the qualitative result and which only for the precise quantitative one, we will first prove that $C(n,\varepsilon)\le(\nicefrac{n}{\varepsilon})^{O(n)}$, which makes the same qualitative statement and still requires virtually all of the novel technical ``beef'' of the proof, but saves some clutter at the end.
+The proof proceeds in four steps. \cref{upper-bound-overview-sec} provides a rough overview of the proof strategy, \cref{no-two-high-sec,expensive-exc-sec,expensive-trim-sec,cheap-disc-sec} provide the formal details of each of the four steps of the proof, and \cref{connect-dots-sec} connects the dots by combining the four steps. \cref{tighter} gives an overview of the modifications required to prove the quantitatively stronger upper bound of $\bigl(\frac{\log n}{\varepsilon}\bigr)^{O(n)}$, with the details relegated to the \lcnamecref{logn}.
 Finally, \cref{exclusively-unbounded-sec} concludes with a short discussion of the application of the proof steps to obtain uniform approximation results for correlated distributions over a restricted valuation space, which generalize bounded distributions.